ghostidentity/voice-ai-kiosk/README.md

 ## Client

-Install on Raspberry Pi 5 and ensure the user has root permissions.
+Install on Raspberry Pi 5 device w/ microphone, speaker and monitor connected to it.
+The user that will install the program must have root permission.

 **Important:** The server must be running before installing and starting the client.

 ### Pre-Installation